 Step 2: Is Crowdfunding Right for You?

-In 2020, there are many innovative ways to invest in real estate that don’t necessarily involve buying property.
+There are many innovative ways to invest in real estate that don’t necessarily involve buying property.
 One of the most popular innovative investment paths is real estate crowdfunding.
 How’s it work?
 Think of it like GoFundMe for a real estate project or, if you’ve already advanced to a moderate level of expertise, a REIT for the social media era.